 These awards are automatically accepted for you.
 If you would like to change the distribution of scholarship points for the given terms within an academic year, you will need to submit a Scholarship Redistribution Form.
 You cannot transfer scholarship funds from one aid year to another.

-Please review the terms and conditions associated with the Teachers College Scholarship TCTeachers College ScholarshipScholarship Stipends TC you may receive from Teachers College.
+Please review the terms and conditions associated with any scholarships you may have received from Teachers College.

 You are able to accept or decline the TEACH Grant in the TC Portal using the corresponding drop-down menu.
 Note that the TEACH Grant amount is subject to final approval after the add/drop period ends for the given term.
 You are able to complete the TEACH Grant requirements, including the Agreement to Serve (ATS), now, but note that this fund will not disburse until after the add/drop period is over.
 Click here to complete the TEACH Grant ATS and TEACH Grant entrance counseling.